jbs4bmx/BandanaOfProtection/README.md

 You can specify the following configurations in the "\config\config.json" file.
 1. "Main Armor" and "Head Segments" are boolean values and must be input as true or false.
-   - No other values will be accepted for these.
-   - Values other than true or false will default to false.
+   - Values other than true or false will default to true.
 2. "Resources" are the property values represented by whole numbers.
 You can input any value from 1 to 9999999.
-   - If you input 0 for any of the values, the mod will default to 1.
+   - For RepairCost, marketPrice, and traderPrice, any value below 1 or greater than 9999999 will default to 100000.
-   - If you input higher than 9999999, it will default to 9999999.
-(That is a max of 7 nines.)
+   - For Durability, values below 1 or greater than 9999999 will default to 100.
-   - Negative numbers will also default to 1.
+   - For minTraderLevel, values below 1 or greater than 4 will default to 2.

 ``` json
 {